Cool off with this sweet, tart, and refreshing agua de Jamaica. You'll soon see why hibiscus iced tea is such a popular drink in Mexico.

 🍴 Tasting notes

-This iced tea recipe is so guzzle-worthy, you might want to make a double batch!
+This iced hibiscus tea recipe is so guzzle-worthy, you might want to make a double batch!
 It's:

-If you try this agua de Jamaica, please rate it and leave us a comment below!
+If you try this Jamaica agua fresca, please rate it and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!

 Agua de Jamaica